 Amphibious Command Ships - LCC

-USS Blue Ridge and USS Mount Whitney’s service lives were extended in 2011 by the Chief of Naval Operation to 2039.
-An Extended Service Life Program (ESLP) is being executed jointly by NAVSEA and Military Sealift Command.
+USS Blue Ridge and USS Mount Whitney's service lives were extended in 2011 by the chief of Naval Operations to 2039.
+An Extended Service Life Program (ESLP) is being executed jointly by Naval Sea Systems Command (NAVSEA) and Military Sealift Command.
 ESLP is focused on ensuring the platforms can support the full range of mission requirements for an embarked numbered fleet commander.
-The program provides for the repair and overhaul of systems/equipment, replacement of obsolete equipment, and modernization of selected systems, spaces, and equipment to be included in an extended service life program.
+The program provides for the repair and overhaul of systems/equipment, replacement of obsolete equipment and modernization of selected systems, spaces and equipment to be included in an extended service life program.
 Major areas of improvement will be shipboard electrical generation and distribution, HVAC upgrades, operational space optimization, habitability and safety modifications, and corrosion control.

 |Point Of Contact|

 Newport News Shipbuilding and Drydock Co.
 (LCC 20).